pactus-project/pactus-website/content/blog/2025-08-01-pactus-gui-flutter.md

 ## 🐛 Report issues

-If you find and issue or you need a new feature, please report [here](https://github.com/pactus-project/pactus-gui/issues).
+If you find an issue or you need a new feature, please report [here](https://github.com/pactus-project/pactus-gui/issues).

 This is just the beginning, we're excited to build the best blockchain GUI experience possible!